-Wildfires soar by nearly 500% as government urged to hold emergency meeting
+Wildfires increase by nearly 500% as government urged to hold emergency meeting

 ‘Take four-minute showers’

-Meanwhile, Southern Water, which imposed a hosepipe ban this month, advised the public to save water by flushing the toilet only when needed, take four-minute showers and collect shower water to flush the toilet.
+Meanwhile, Southern Water, which imposed a hosepipe ban this month, advised the public to save water by flushing the toilet only when needed, take four-minute showers, and collecting shower water to flush the toilet with.

-Heaping more pressure on the Conservatives, the Labour Party called on the government to summon a Cobra meeting to ensure water supplies are protected amid the ongoing drought.
+Heaping more pressure on the Conservatives, the Labour Party called on the government to summon a Cobra meeting to ensure that water supplies are protected during the drought.

 “Instead of stepping in, ministers have fallen asleep in the midday sun.
-They lecture the public on the use of hosepipes, but where is their plan to protect our vital water system.
+They lecture the public on the use of hosepipes, but where is their plan to protect our vital water system?

-“It has been nearly a year since they launched their National Resilience Strategy consultation and yet they don’t have a single plan.
+“It has been nearly a year since they launched their National Resilience Strategy consultation, and yet they don’t have a single plan.
 They are all spin and no substance.”

-More extreme heat and drought conditions were expected in the southern half of the UK this weekend, while the northern half is set to be struck by thunderstorms and floods.
+More extreme heat and drought conditions were expected in the southern half of the UK this weekend, while the northern half is set to see thunderstorms and floods.

-The Met Office has issued an amber heat warning covering most of England and Wales, where temperatures of up to 34C are predicted for Saturday and Sunday.
+The Met Office has issued an amber heat warning covering most of England and Wales, where temperatures of up to 34C are forecast for Saturday and Sunday.

 Register for free to continue reading